imperiacms/pina/README.md

 2. Wrap the content of the template (or flex, slot etc.) in a <div class="pina">
 3. Use the bootstrap 4 syntax to create form controls (https://getbootstrap.com/docs/4.6/components/forms/) or the imperia custom elements syntax.

+## Pina Flexmodules

+### Pina Article-Image and Pina Article-text

+For the Flexmodules 'Article Image' and 'Article text' you have to include pina.css in savemode.

+Default width of the floated images is 300px and of the centered image: 800px; You can change this in /htdocs/pina/styles/_variables.scss ($pina-fleximage-width, $pina-fleximage-centered-width).

+Adjust also the correct sizes of the created image variants (img_small, img_big) in the PI of the img tag in the flexmodule itself. (image width * 2 for optimal dispaly on retina)

 ## Pina containers in Editmode

 There are three pina classes for containers: